pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/csc-get.hbs.md

 # Tanzu Apps Cluster Supply Chain Get

-The `tanzu apps cluster-supply-chain get` command gets detailed information of the cluster supply chain.
+This topic tells you how to use the `tanzu apps cluster-supply-chain get` command to get detailed information about the cluster supply chain.

 ## Default view